irongirl101/port/README.md

 - AbuseIPDB + Shodan InternetDB - IP reputation feeds

 ## Future Enhancements
-- [ ] Add another layer for the LLM to take care of ~1% of the cases that will not be flagged by the 4 pillars.
+- [ ] Add another layer (reasoning model) for the LLM to take care of ~1% of the cases that will not be flagged by the 4 pillars.
 - [ ] Live Monitoring - step away from the test conn.log and eve.json
 - [ ] requirements.txt